Sleeping somewhere noisy really sucks.

 Trust me, I’ve been there.

 It has a USB cable but comes with a UK plug adapter.
-This makes it great for offices, since you can plug it in anywhere and its small size makes it easy to carry around.
+This makes it great for the ambient noise in an office, since you can plug it in anywhere and its small size makes it easy to carry around.
 This would be particularly useful for going away on holiday – avoid ever putting up with a noisy hotel again!

-I think it’s better to leave it running overnight but you can make use of the 60-minute timer on this white noise machine, if you only want it playing while you drift off.
+I think it’s better to leave it running overnight but you can make use of the 60-minute timer on the white noise sound if you only want it playing while you drift off.

 - Fan powered white noise